Aguja Formation: Age

-The ages of the Aguja Formation and its primary fossil-bearing unit, the Upper Shale, are not well understood.
+The ages of the Aguja Formation and its primary fossil-bearing unit, the Alto Shale, are not well understood.
 Due to the presence of the ammonite Baculites mclearni, which only occurs from 80.67 - 80.21 Ma, in the underlying Rattlesnake Mountain Sandstone and the Terlingua Creek Sandstone, it is likely that the Upper Shale was younger than 80.2 Ma.
-A radiometric date of 76.9 Ma was recovered in the Upper Shale, making it likely the formation wasn't younger than 76.9 Ma.
-The contact with the overlying Javelina Formation has been estimated at about 70 Ma ago but also as recently as 68.5 million years ago.
+A radiometric date of 76.9 Ma was recovered in the Alto Shale, making it likely the formation wasn't younger than 76.9 Ma.
+The contact with the overlying Javelina Formation has been estimated at 70 Ma ago but also as recently as 68.5 million years ago.
 This is unlikely, however, due to the presence of Bravoceratops, more primitive than an unnamed chasmosaurine from the De-na-zin Member of the Kirtland Formation, in the lowermost section of the formation.
-The age of the Basal Sandstone is constrained by the presence of Scaphites hippocrepis III in the overlying Pen Formation which has been dated as old as 81.53 Ma.
+The age of the La Basa Sandstone is constrained by the presence of Scaphites hippocrepis III in the overlying Pen Formation which has been dated as old as 81.53 Ma.

-Vertebrate paleofauna
+Paleofauna

 Reptiles

 2 fragmentary caudal vertebrae of indeterminate reptiles are known from the Rattlesnake Mountain sandstone member.